-As children, having falooda at iftar was like having parent-mandated milkshake every day of the week.
+As children, having Cape Malay falooda milkshake at iftar was like having parent-mandated milkshake every day of the week.

 My mother always boiled the milk first and let it cool before adding the rose syrup and other ingredients.
 I suspect that was because children were prone to upset stomachs after drinking ‘raw’ milk, and especially during Ramadhan we have to be more careful.